Russian Winter Olympics in Sochi 2014: 10 Amazing Facts About The Most Expensive Games Ever

 The facilities needed for games, from venues to cargo terminals, were heavily criticized for environmental and geological hazards they might pose.
 The skewing of real estate prices in and around the venue was also put in question.
 Meanwhile, political activists have not made it easier for the organizers to market the games.
 Though organizers could learn how to make better management decisions they certainly give a lot of attention given to safety and security which are very real concerns in an area that has traditionally been a hotbed of political dissent and conflict.

 Despite all these, and the fact these are the most expensive games ever sports enthusiasts around the world remain steadfast in their faith.
+However, seeing how much most expensive rings can cost maybe the price of a solid winter competition isn’t that high?
+Some people are willing to spend a fortune on eating, just look at the prices of the most expensive food in the world.
 The Olympic spirit represents all that is true, good, and beautiful in the human spirit and when the history of the Sochi games are remembered, the controversies will be documented, the interesting facts archived, but amazing tales such as these will be be remembered and talked about for a long time.

 The infographic features a selection of amazing facts, and many tales of triumph, tragedy, pride and glory in the history of the Winter Olympics.
 There will always be enduring achievements that will be forever remembered, such as Bjorn Daehlie’s 12 Olympic medals, or the Eddie Eagan and his singular achievement of being the only athlete to win gold at both the Summer and Winter games.
 And there’s the fact that Russia, famous for its cold and cruel winters, chose to host the Winter Olympics in the subtropical resort town of Sochi, where palm trees sway amidst the new venues constructed at the beachfront Olympic park.